 - The payment is received by (or on behalf of) your spouse or former spouse

-- The decree of divorce or separate maintenance does not say that the payment is not alimony
+- The divorce or separate maintenance decree or written separation agreement does not say the payment is not alimony

 - If legally separated under a decree of divorce or separate maintenance, you and your former spouse are not members of the same household when you make the payment